GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 * September 2021: Chrome 94 rolls out to Stable.
 Web developers should have signed up for the deprecation trial and deployed trial tokens to production.
 * December 2022: Origin trial survey sent and feedback received.
-The deprecation trial has been extended to Chrome 113.
+The deprecation trial is extended to Chrome 113.
-* April 2023: Chrome 113 rolls out to Beta.
+* March 2023: The deprecation trial is extended to Chrome 116 inclusive, set to end in Chrome 117.
+A [permission-based alternative mechanism](https://chromestatus.com/feature/5954091755241472) is in development, targeting initial release in Chrome 114.
+* May 2023 (tentative): The permisssion-based mechanism rolls out in Chrome 114.
+  Websites can use it to exit the deprecation trial.
-* May 2023: Chrome 113 rolls out to Stable.
-The deprecation trial ends.
+* September 2023: Chrome 117 rolls out to Stable, ending the deprecation trial.
   Chrome blocks all private network requests from public, non-secure contexts.

 ## What is Private Network Access